avelino/roamresearch-export-block/README.md

 ## Development

-This extension is built with TypeScript and integrates directly with the Roam Research API.
+This extension is built with TypeScript using Vite as the build tool and integrates directly with the Roam Research API.

 ### Building from source